第3話 First travelling (2)

 It's a bandit, Jahir immediately gave instructions.
 Amir and his friends quickly packed their bags.
 Jean also tried to help, but Saman took Jean's hand and followed Jahir and the others outside.

-When they moved to the first floor of the inn, the people who had already stayed at the inn and the men of the town raised their weapons and shouted loudly, threatening the bandits who had come into view.
+When they moved to the first floor of the inn, the people who had already stayed at the inn and the men of the town raised their weapons and shouted, threatening the bandits who had come into view.

 "Saman, I leave Jean in your charge!"